FAQS

 about DIS :

-For the academic year 2024/2025, the second year of founding DIS, we will offer classes from Grade 1 to Grade 8.
+For the academic year 2024/2025, the second year of founding DIS, we offer classes from Grade 1 to Grade 8.

 Over the next five years, the school will open an additional grade each year, adding Grade 9 in 2025-26, Grade 10 in 2026-27, and so on up to Grade 12 by 2028-29.